uschtrin-fisi/uschtrin_fisi/README.md

 In addition, I currently am working on a Minecraft multiplayer Roleplay server, in which the building of a castle out of the HP environment (Hogwarts) will be happening.
-Specifically, the RP and the game itself are running in a JAVA environment.
+Specifically, the RP-server and the game itself are running in a Java-Environment.
 To let the Roleplay happen successfully, we´ll be using a Discord server which is set up for the purpose of sucessful interaction.